ainsey11/octopusenergy-consumption-metrics/README.md

 This is because you can specify the timestamp of the data point when you write it into Influx, meaning that I can poll the API for "new" data every so often, and back load it into influx.

-More information can be found on my blog here: XXXXXX
+More information can be found on my blog [here](https://ainsey11.com/monitoring-my-energy-consumption-with-octopus-energy-grafana-influxdb-and-node-js/)

 ## Requirements